 3.2 Market Disruption with Isolation

-The WEM and/or Market Operator choose to isolate an impacted market participant(s) due to a market process failure(s), planned maintenance, events impacting market application resources (e.g., Internet, physical location, etc.), auxiliary tool failures (e.g., SIBR/BSAP, EMS, ADS, etc.), and any other event that impacts the ability of a market entity or entities to feasibly participate in the WEM.
+The WEIM and/or Market Operator choose to isolate an impacted market participant(s) due to a market process failure(s), planned maintenance, events impacting market application resources (e.g., Internet, physical location, etc.), auxiliary tool failures (e.g., SIBR/BSAP, EMS, ADS, etc.), and any other event that impacts the ability of a market entity or entities to feasibly participate in the WEIM.
 The event may also be reliability based in nature, such as a BES event, natural disaster, BAAL control, or operational requirements.